Council cabinet agrees Sefton-wide measures to control the conversion of properties to houses in multiple occupation

 Whole of Sefton

 Article 4 Directions are already in place covering Bootle, Litherland, Waterloo and Southport, and in December, Sefton Council confirmed another covering for Aintree.
-Next week’ proposals for cabinet will mean the whole of Sefton will be covered.
+The whole of Sefton will now be covered.

 The Sefton Council Cabinet meeting takes place at Bootle Town Hall, on Thursday 5th February at 10am.